 As a miniature wireless keyboard, the Arc is instantly suited for couch surfing and Home Theater PC (HTPC) use.
 Thanks to the practical if not ugly nylon carrying pouch, the Arc Keyboard also makes a handy travel companion for laptop users who aren’t particularly fond of roasted genitals.
 A small 2.4GHz nano transceiver barely larger than my thumbnail can be quickly stowed into an open compartment on the underside of the keyboard, securely held in place by a powerful magnet; no amount of shaking will knock it free.

-Considering the size of the nano transceiver, it shouldn't come as a surprise that the keyboard's range is quite limited.
+Considering the size of the nano transceiver, it shouldn’t come as a surprise that the keyboard’s range is quite limited.
 A quick walk around my dormitory showed that while the keyboard is usable anywhere in the same room as the receiver, the signal has a hard time passing through walls and my metal door.
-This shouldn't be of concern to most users.
-The Arc also proved to be surprisingly resilient to 2.4GHz wireless networks in the same vicinity; there's no less than seven 802.11g networks in range of my computer with a strong signals spread across channels 1, 3, 6, 10 and 11, but I never encountered any interference from these or my nearby microwave.
+This shouldn’t be of concern to most users.
+The Arc also proved to be surprisingly resilient to 2.4GHz wireless networks in the same vicinity; there are no less than seven 802.11g networks in range of my computer with strong signals spread across channels 1, 3, 6, 10, and 11, but I never encountered any interference from these or my nearby microwave.

 The keyboard is powered by two AAA batteries, conveniently included in the packaging.
-Microsoft has no marketing information on how long the keyboard can be expected to last on a pair of alkaline batteries, but it's probably long enough to meet expectations if past keyboards are any indicator.
-Unfortunately there's no simple way to tell just how much battery life is remaining though, and the only status indicator is a simple LED that will turn red if the voltage drops to an ambiguous "low".
-And unlike Logitech's keyboards, installing the optional drivers from Microsoft's website does not shed any further light on remaining battery life.
+Microsoft has no marketing information on how long the keyboard can be expected to last on a pair of alkaline batteries, but it’s probably long enough to meet expectations if past keyboards are any indicator.
+Unfortunately, there’s no simple way to tell just how much battery life is remaining though, and the only status indicator is a simple LED that will turn red if the voltage drops to an ambiguous “low”.
+And unlike Logitech’s keyboards, installing the optional drivers from Microsoft’s website does not shed any further light on the remaining battery life.
 You can save power by holding Fn+Esc to turn the keyboard on and off, though I personally believe that Microsoft should have designed the keyboard to automatically turn off if the transceiver is stowed.
-I just know that I'll forget to manually turn off the keyboard if I'm traveling.
+I just know that I’ll forget to manually turn off the keyboard if I’m traveling.

 As a writer, I find the Arc to be spot-on for a miniature keyboard that’s both comfortable and familiar to type on.
 It’s also a better performer than most laptop keyboards, but not enough to warrant a purchase on that merit alone.
 The keys travel deep enough to be tactile yet shallow enough for quick responsiveness, and they’re also quiet so you won’t be driving others mad in the same room.
 What pains me, however, is the obvious lack of a numpad since I personally can’t touch type the horizontal row of numbers, and I find that the D-Pad arrow keys make text selection a chore.
 It’s not uncommon for me to click Left and accidentally click Down at the same time, though this is somewhat made easier if I’m on the couch and using the D-Pad with my thumb instead of my index finger.